ethanvillalovoz/ethanvillalovoz.github.io/content/authors/admin/_index.md

 ## About Me

 Hi, I am a senior undergraduate student in Computer Science at Washington State University, aspiring to advance robotics and AI.
-I am currently a research assistant in the Doppa Laboratory, working with Dr. Jana Doppa on analyzing security vulnerabilities in large language model (LLM)-generated code and improving their accuracy using Bayesian optimization.
+I am currently a research assistant working with Dr. Jana Doppa on analyzing security vulnerabilities in large language model (LLM)-generated code and improving their accuracy using Bayesian optimization.

 My research interests lie in the areas of human-robot interaction, reinforcement learning, and multimodal systems.
 I will graduate in Spring 2025 with a B.Sc. in Computer Science and will be applying for graduate school for the Fall 2025 term.
 Beyond my academic work, I’ve completed experiences at Oregon State University, Google, and Carnegie Mellon University.